-- Residency requires more education thus increasing duration of school and structuring the profession more like a physician.
+- Residency requires more education thus increasing the duration of school and structuring the profession more like a physician.
 Tuition for a Physician Assistant Program is around $78,000 for didactic months and the clinical year.
 If a student has to take out a loan for $36,000 for two semesters, and, with seven total semesters, our total debt at the end of our physician assistant program is around $126,000.
 This does not include any interested accumulated.
 Adding on more expenses and loans for residency programs may put the PA graduate in more debt and leave one with more accumulated interest that is more difficult to pay off in a timely fashion.

-- A negative aspect of employers’ rewarding those who complete residency programs with a larger salary is that it could become mandatory for physician assistants to complete specialty residency training in order to compete for the positions since more applicants may apply for higher paying jobs than lower paying ones.
+- A negative aspect of employers’ rewarding those who complete residency programs with a larger salary is that it could become mandatory for physician assistants to complete specialty residency training in order to compete for the positions since more applicants may apply for higher-paying jobs than lower-paying ones.

 - Residencies require more education, therefore delaying those practitioners from entering the clinical setting on a full-time basis.
 This delay limits the number and availability of physician assistants as mid-level practitioners, exacerbating the lack of health care providers to meet the increasing demands of the population for health care.

 As you can see, this can turn into a contentious debate!
-What do you think, are fellowship programs here to stay?
+What do you think are fellowship programs here to stay?

 PA program residency quick facts: